astrohart/xyLOGIX.Core.Extensions.VS2019/CONTRIBUTING.md

 - Prefer focused fixtures that correspond to the concrete class or extension class under test.
 - Preserve existing NUnit style and naming patterns.
 - Use `Assert.That(...)` as the surrounding tests do.
-- Log exceptions and rethrow them when following repository-wide test style.
+- Wrap test bodies in `try`/`catch` when following repository-wide test style.
-- Do not swallow test failures.
+- Log exceptions and rethrow them; do not swallow test failures.

 ## Read-before-write workflow